Good news as food hygiene ratings awarded to five Wealden establishments

 Most Popular

-• Rated 5: The Cow Shed Blackboys at Unit B3, Brownings Farm Craft Workshops, Lewes Road, Blackboys; rated on October 24

-• Rated 5: Ajo Il Corner Italiano at The Bazaar, The Square, Forest Row, East Sussex; rated on October 17
+• Rated 5: Hikers Rest Coffee Shop at Village Green Lane, East Dean, East Sussex; rated on November 8

-• Rated 5: Gages Community Cafe at Forest Row Community Centre, Hartfield Road, Forest Row, East Sussex; rated on October 13
+• Rated 5: Costa Coffee at 2 The Centre, High Street, Polegate, East Sussex; rated on November 7

 Pubs, bars and nightclubs

+• Rated 5: Wheatsheaf Inn at 2 Church Street, Willingdon, East Sussex; rated on November 8

-• Rated 5: The Kings Head at Lower Horsebridge, Hellingly, East Sussex; rated on October 12
+• Rated 5: Eagles Bar at Arlington Stadium, Arlington Road West, Hailsham, East Sussex; rated on November 4

 Takeaways